chipsalliance/tac/working_groups/analog/README.md

 # Analog Working Group

-The Analog working group was formed by the CHIPS Alliance TSC to explore collaborations in Analog design and verification.
+The Analog working group was formed by the CHIPS Alliance TSC to explore collaborations in open source Analog/Mixed-Signal design and verification.

 ## Mission